Old Fashioned Carrot Pudding Easy Recipe

 • Instead of the vanilla, spice your pudding with 1/2 teaspoon cinnamon, 1/4 teaspoon nutmeg, and 1/4 teaspoon ground cloves.

-• Turn the recipe into a Christmas pudding by adding raisins, orange juice, cinnamon, and nutmeg.
+• Add raisins, orange juice, cinnamon, and nutmeg to turn the recipe into Christmas pudding.
 Click here for a helpful recipe.

 • For an additional festive flavor, add 1/3 cup of brandy.